Rangi42/polishedcrystal/README.md

    * Updated Pokémon base stats and move attributes
    * Steel does not resist Ghost or Dark
    * Type-enhancing items raise by 20%, not 10%
+   * Light Ball doubles Pikachu's Attack as well as Special Attack
    * Critical hits do 150% damage, not 200%, but are more likely
    * Electric-type Pokémon are immune to paralysis, even from Tri Attack
    * Ice-type Pokémon are immune to freezing, even from Tri Attack